mlazos/mlazos.github.io/site-src/blog-content/posts/2020-06-14-Chess-With-The-Devil.md

 ### Generating Parity Groups
 So in the 2 previous examples we designed our own parity groups.
 How do we do this for an 8x8 board though?
 Designing the parity groups by hand for 64 bits is definitely not worth the time.
 So let's see what patterns we can abstract from our examples.
-Our magic square index is representable by an n-bit number, and we have n parity groups\*.
-Each parity group maps to a single bit of our selected cell index, and those parity groups have elements that enable the toggling of any subset of our index bits.
-This insight is revealing: there is a combinatorial structure to our parity groups.
-Each element (cell index) in each parity group maps to a subset of our index bits, and toggling that cell toggles that subset of index bits.
-Now we simply need to generate every subset of our index bits, and map it to a group of our 64 bits.
-How do we generate that mapping?
-Subtly, it's right in front of us.
-From the 4x2 example we can see that simply numbering each subset with a cell index will generate this mapping, because if the number of cells on the board is a power of 2, there is exactly one cell for each subset of index bits.

 <div class="center">
 <table class="std">